TITLE: Farm Coordinator/Veterinary Tech Support

 EXEMPT STATUS: Non-exempt

 NATURE AND SCOPE OF WORK:

 Under the direction of instructional management, coordinates the farm operations at the Rock Creek Campus.
 Directly supports the Veterinary Technology program by working with students to enhance their learning; and in coordinating support activities of the programs.
 Develops agronomic activities that provide feed and farm program learning experiences for students.
 Maintains and restores the college environmental center and adjacent natural areas.
 Responsible for feeding and caring for animals and repairing and maintaining the housing and environment for those animals.
 Interpersonal contacts extend to college staff, students, the public, vendors and external agencies.
 Job requires well developed verbal skills to present and exchange technical or complex information.
 Incumbent is a key contributor and is responsible for results or services that facilitate the work of others in a specific work group.
 Responsible for performing work requiring advanced job skills and for responding to work situations with minimum guidance or direction.

-1. Functions as the lab assistant for the Veterinary Technology Program.
-Coordinate and communicate with instructors to assist in the prep and management of livestock prior to and during laboratory sessions.
+- Functions as the lab assistant for the Veterinary Technology Program.
+Coordinates and communicates with instructors to assist in the prep and management of livestock prior to and during laboratory sessions.
 Provides assistance to the Veterinary Technology Program including assisting with husbandry of animals assigned to Veterinary Technology Program, provides assistance in the operation and maintenance of kennel facilities for domesticated dogs and cats.
 Performs some or all of the duties of the Instructional Support Technician IV classification.